Ivanka Trump’s D.C. Neighbors Say That They Have Ruined The Neighborhood

 “The parking patrol on Tracy Place has always been ultra-vigilant.
 Suddenly, the parking enforcement has disappeared.”

 Residents of the Kalorama neighborhood aren’t unfamiliar with having high-profile VIPs live among them.
-The neighborhood which lies just 2 miles north of the White House have had former U.S. President Barack Obama, live among them since leaving office.
-Also among the home-owners in the area are the likes of Secretary of State Rex Tillerson and Amazon CEO Jeff Bezos.
+The neighborhood, which lies just two miles north of the White House, has had former U.S. President Barack Obama live among them since leaving office.
+Also among the homeowners in the area are the likes of Secretary of State Rex Tillerson and Amazon CEO Jeff Bezos.

 But the Trumps really seem to be standing out in irking their new neighbors.
 In fact, the matter was brought up in a recent neighborhood commission meeting.
 Fox News anchor Chris Wallace, who also lives in the neighborhood, was among those who had shown up at the meeting.
 Wallace reportedly complained about how the Trumps had completely taken over the public parking in the neighborhood.